cybersmith22/portfolio/RAID/README.md

   ![level6](https://user-images.githubusercontent.com/32077767/171258908-78935777-3ae2-4a88-aca2-8de97cfadda3.png)

-## Hardware RAID v.
-Software RAID
+## Hardware RAID vs Software RAID

 ### Hardware RAID
-Drives are plugged into a hardware device, the device manages the RAID configuration
+Drives are plugged into a hardware device, and the device manages the RAID configuration

 **Advantages:**
   - Higher read and write performance